mfelleisen/Tsuro/Code/bugs.md

    - discovered while creating the right function for initial place finder
    - not a type problem

+7. in Common/board
+   - it turns out that players can show up on the same port and tile
+   - so allow intermediates to come with this too

 ### Design Bugs

 1. equality for tiles was flawed